HallM/poc-fw2/concepts.md

     - this is post initial render, which is server side
     - this may also need to understand subcomponents in order to load anything they need
     - also, figuring out "we already loaded the sidebar, don't reload"

+- persist things on the session

+- cache system and/or memo-ization system

 - typescript friendly